-A 1031 exchange allows owners of business or investment property, through the use of a Qualified Intermediary, to sell one property and purchase a similar or “like-kind” property while deferring capital gains.
-First Titles’s 1031 exchange services empower investors to preserve equity and save tax dollars through tax-deferred exchanges.
-Under Section 1031 of the Internal Revenue Code, you can defer the payment of capital gains taxes when you sell investment property and acquire “like kind” replacement property.
+A 1031 exchange allows owners of the business or investment property, through the use of a Qualified Intermediary, to sell one property and purchase a similar or “like-kind” property while deferring capital gains.
+First Titles’ 1031 exchange services empower investors to preserve equity and save tax dollars through tax-deferred exchanges.
+Under Section 1031 of the Internal Revenue Code, you can defer the payment of capital gains taxes when you sell an investment property and acquire “like-kind” replacement property.

 A 1031 exchange transaction typically requires the assistance of a qualified intermediary, like First Title Sources Exchange Company.
 When you work with First Title Source, you have peace of mind knowing your transaction is in the hands of an industry leader.
 We provide: